 Increasing Muscle Endurance

-Taurine is one of the most abundant amino acids in muscle, and it can affect aerobic performance (13).
+Taurine is one of the most abundant amino acids in muscle, and it may prevent oxidative stress from exercise (13).

 Signs Of Taurine Deficiency